midedickson/github-service/readme.md

 - Normally, it would be achieved by making a single a wide query into the entire commit and then use a group by aggregate to get the top authors.
 - However, in this system commits can grow very quickly, it's an exponential growth, hence, running aggregate queries can impale performance and computational load on the Database at scale.
 - Moreso, this data doesn't need to be completely real-time, reemphasizing that this system prioritizes eventual consistency.
-- That said, the implementation uses a pre-aggregated data store in a different AuthorCommitCount table.wwww
+- That said, the implementation uses a pre-aggregated data store in a different AuthorCommitCount table.

 ```go
 type AuthorCommitCount struct {